amitfin/oref_alert/README.md

 ## Alert End Time Sensors

 The integration creates an additional set of sensors which monitor the time to the end of the alert for a specific area.
 The ID of the entity is similar to the corresponding binary sensor, with the suffix of `_end_time`.
 For example, `sensor.oref_alert_end_time`.
-When there is a new alert in the area, the `state` of the sensor is set according to the `Alert max age` as configured by the user (default is 10 minutes).
+When there is a new alert in the area, the `state` of the sensor is set according to the `Alert active duration` as configured by the user (default is 10 minutes).
 The `state` of the sensor decrements as time passes, and it becomes `unknown` once the alert is `off`.
 The sensor has the following extra attributes:
 1. `Area`: the name of the area.
-2. `Alert max age`: as configured by the user.
+2. `Alert active duration`: as configured by the user.
 3. `Alert`: the active alert (when there is such).

 *Note: this sensor is not created when the configuration contains multiple areas or groups (e.g. cities with multiple areas or districts).
 It's possible in such a case to create an additional sensor configuration for the specific area of interest by using the service `oref_alert.add_sensor`.*